JuliaDataScience/JuliaDataScience/contents/julia_101.md

 sco("typeof(age)")
 ```

-The next question the becomes: "What else can I do with `jl typeof(age)`?"
+The next question then becomes: "What else can I do with integers?"
 There is a nice handy function `methodswith()` that spits out every function available, along with its signature, for a certain type.
 Here I will restrict the output only to the first 5 rows: